grandeurdev/arduino-sdk/README.md

 We wanted to combine the best of both worlds.
 This is why at Grandeur, not do we just authenticate a device on connection, we also maintain a device's registry for you.
 See [Authentication and Access][Authentication and Access] section for detail on how a device is authenticated on Grandeur.

 When you register a device, you make it available in your project's network.
 Not just that, a new namespace is created for your device in the device registry.
-When your device comes online, this is where all of its data is stored, in the form of i) Summary and ii) Parms.
+When your device comes online, this is where all of its device variables are stored.

-Now let's define what you can store in **Parms** and **Summary**.
-To be honest, there is no hard and fast rule about it.
-We just created two objects instead of a single one to help you develop understanding.
-However, we generally take the *parms as the directly controllable device variables* and the *summary as those device variables which are not directly controllable* or are just needed to be logged or displayed to apps.
-In another way, the parms sometimes refer to the inputs from the user and the summary refers to the outputs of the device resulting from the inputs.
+In another way, the device variables can be controllable or uncontrollable by the user.
 Consider an example where you have a smart light bulb.
-The parms can store the bulb ON/OFF state which the user can control, while in summary, you can log the voltage consumption of the bulb.
+A variable can store the bulb ON/OFF state which the user can control, and another variable can log the voltage consumption of the bulb.

-We defined these two objects just to give you a basic framework to work on and build your logic fast.
-But we are very flexible in what and how you store data in the device registry.
-You can define an initial schema of these objects using [models][models] and go on from there.
+You can define an initial schema of device variables using [models][models].

 ### Models